23 Books That Will Change Your Life

 Finance Books

-Since this is a finance site, I’ll start with the business and finance books that changed my life.
+Since this is a finance site, we are starting with the business and finance books that changed our life.

-Some of the books in this list I read as a teenager and it shaped how I manage money.
+Some of the books in this list we read as teenagers, and they shaped how we manage money.

 1. The Richest Man in Babylon

-Being raised in a religious home, I read The Richest Man in Babylon at 13 and it was an easy read because of the constant Bible study growing up.
+Being raised in a religious home, we read The Richest Man in Babylon at 13 and it was an easy read because of the constant Bible study growing up.

 That said, it might not appeal to everyone but it is a good read.

-The basic principles in it will set you up for life though.
+The basic principles in it will set you up for life and are the basis for most finance books.

 Pay yourself first and treat it the same as any other bill.
 Invest.